 Intent to Unlawfully Injure

-4-101 Dangerous weapons, provides that a weapon may not be carried openly by one having the intent to injure another unlawfully.
-This has been interpreted by the courts as a restriction on carrying a “weapon” as a weapon:
+4-101 Dangerous weapons provides that a weapon may not be carried openly by one having the intent to injure another unlawfully.
+The courts have interpreted this statute as a restriction on the carrying a “weapon” as a weapon:

 A person may be carrying a utility knife for its use as a weapon, so as to violate prohibition against carrying dangerous weapon, even if the person’s intent merely is to display the knife in the belief that the display will deter aggressors, without any intent to inflict bodily injury.
 Anderson v.
 State, 614 A.2d 963 (1992).

-People typically carry a knife for use as a tool or for everyday utility purposes.
-One should avoid any suggestion that the knife is for defensive purposes unless he is prepared to assume the burden of establishing the affirmative defense provided in § 4-101 (b) which provides:
+People typically carry a knife for use as a tool or everyday utility purposes.
+One should avoid any suggestion that the knife is for defensive purposes unless he is prepared to assume the burden of establishing the affirmative defense provided in § 4-101 (b), which provides: